-Table 2 lists each WRAT-5 subtest, the input and output requirements, and the evidence of subtest equivalence in telepractice/in person and digital/traditional investigations for similar tasks.
-The abbreviations in the Input and Output column correspond to the various input and output requirements of each subtest, and a key appears at the bottom of the table.
+Table 2 lists the input and output requirements of each task.
+The abbreviations in the Input and Output column correspond to the various input and output requirements of each task, and a key appears at the bottom of the table.
 For example, brief spoken directions as an input requirement is abbreviated as BSD.